YoungCatChen/LRExportHEIC/DEVELOP.md

 make release
 ```

-Or this command, if you have notarization credentials as an API key file:
+If you have notarization credentials as a separate API key file,
+run this command instead:

 ```sh
 TEAM_ID=1111YOUR1TEAM1ID \